ovh/public-cloud-examples/terraform/wordpress-k8s-mysql/README.md

-# Hello world for Wordpress and Mysql with terraform
+# Hello world for Wordpress and Mysql with Terraform

 The purpose of this tutorial is to create a mysql database and a wordpress website and link them together in a Kubernetes cluster.